 - state that if the demands aren't met, you may take further actions to stop the infringing behaviour.

 Before sending a letter of demand, it’s a good idea to consider whether the other party’s actions amount to infringement.
-There can be serious consequences if you send a letter of demand with no basis, and court can order an injunction and/or damages under unjustified threat provisions.
-An IP attorney can help you make this assessment and draft the letter.
+There can be serious consequences if you send a letter of demand with no basis.
+You might be liable to pay compensation or damages under ‘unjustified threat’ provisions.

 What are the benefits?